Grivn/Grivn/README.md

 - RD in ByteDance (TikTok), concentrating on microservice architecture and observability.

 #### 2019.7 ~ 2022.2
-- RD in Hyperchain (https://www.hyperchain.cn/en/), one of the most famous company in China to build permissioned blockchain infrastructure, concentrating on efficient consensus protocol.
+- RD in Hyperchain (https://www.hyperchain.cn/en/), one of the most famous companies in China to build permissioned blockchain infrastructure, concentrating on efficient consensus protocol.

 ### Research